 – To take this course, students must submit an application in advance via MyWaseda as well as an internship evaluation report depending on the period of time with the company or other organization.
 For further details, please check the Faculty of Science and Engineering website.

-– With respect to individual internships, a voluntary insurance policy is strongly recommended, as you will be ineligible for either for the Student Disaster/Injury Insurance or for the Student Education Research Responsibility for Compensation Insurance.
-You would be able to sign up for Student Comprehensive Mutual Insurance with the University Co-operatives Mutual Aid Federation, at any Waseda University Co-op branch.
+– With respect to individual internships, a voluntary insurance policy is strongly recommended, as students are ineligible for either for the Student Disaster/Injury Insurance or for the Student Education Research Responsibility for Compensation Insurance.
+Students would be able to sign up for Student Comprehensive Mutual Insurance with the University Co-operatives Mutual Aid Federation, at any Waseda University Co-op branch.
 Internships that are suggested by departments are eligible for student insurance and compensation schemes.
-If you are pursuing such an internship overseas, you are also required to take out overseas travel insurance as directed by the University.
-In this case, you must obtain an application form from the Center for Science and Engineering and complete the process.
+If students are pursuing such an internship overseas, it is also required to take out overseas travel insurance as directed by the University.
+In this case, the student must obtain an application form from the Center for Science and Engineering and complete the process.

 – In some cases, depending on the company hosting the internship, the intern may be required to sign an agreement with the university in addition to a pledge of participation.
 However, for internships that are entered into individually by the student, the university does not enter into any contract.
 Internships suggested by departments in principle do not require any contract to be entered.

 – Students who have a “Student Visa”, should make sure that the work demands of the internship does not violate the terms of their visa.

 Students wishing to apply should read the “Notes for Internship Credit transfer Applying” and follow the required procedures.